Call it what you like –

 This is a MOLLE-compatible pouch and has 3 zippered compartments.

-From diarrhea to headaches – from inflammation to small cuts or minor infections, the basics supplies will have your back.
+From diarrhea to headaches – from inflammation to minor infections…

-Most of these supplies can be bought at drugstores, pharmacies, or even online.
-You’ll have no trouble assembling the contents in the following section.
+These supplies can be bought at drugstores, pharmacies, or even online.

 Non-Contact Infrared Thermometer

-You should look for a non-contact infrared forehead thermometer.
+You should look for a non-contact infrared thermometer.

-Trust me, trying to hold a traditional thermometer under your kid’s tongue, armpit or rectum is a hassle of the past.
+Holding a thermometer under your kid’s tongue, armpit, or rectum should be a hassle of the past.

-It includes sharp edges and milled serrations for cutting through the toughest material over and over.
+It includes sharp edges and milled serrations for cutting through the toughest material.

 Surgical Grade Toenail Clippers